War and Peace: Language

 Although the book is mainly in Russian, significant portions of dialogue are in French.
 It has been suggested that the use of French is a deliberate literary device, to portray artifice while Russian emerges as a language of sincerity, honesty, and seriousness.
-It could, however, also simply represent another element of the realistic style in which the book is written, since French was the common language of the Russian aristocracy, and more generally the aristocracies of continental Europe, at the time.
-In fact, the Russian nobility often knew only enough Russian to command their servants; Tolstoy illustrates this by showing that Julie Karagina, a character in the novel, is so unfamiliar with her country's native language that she has to take Russian lessons.
+It could, however, also simply represent another element of the realistic style in which the book is written, since French was the common language of the Russian aristocracy, and more generally the aristocracies of continental Europe at the time.
+In fact, the Russian nobility often knew only enough Russian to command their servants: Julie Karagina, a character in the novel, is so unfamiliar with her country's native language that she has to take Russian lessons.

 The use of French diminishes as the book progresses.
 It is suggested that this is to demonstrate Russia freeing itself from foreign cultural domination, and to show that a once-friendly nation has turned into an enemy.
 By midway through the book, several of the Russian aristocracy are eager to find Russian tutors for themselves.

 Background and historical context

 The novel spans the period from 1805 to 1820.
 The era of Catherine the Great was still fresh in the minds of older people.
 Catherine had made French the language of her royal court.
 For the next 100 years, it became a social requirement for the Russian nobility to speak French and understand French culture.

-The historical context of the novel begins with the execution of Louis Antoine, Duke of Enghien in 1805, while Russia is ruled by Alexander I during the Napoleonic Wars.
+The historical context of the novel begins with the controversial execution of Louis Antoine, Duke of Enghien in 1804, while Russia is ruled by Alexander I during the Napoleonic Wars.
 Key historical events woven into the novel include the Ulm Campaign, the Battle of Austerlitz, the Treaties of Tilsit, and the Congress of Erfurt.
 Tolstoy also references the Great Comet of 1811 just before the French invasion of Russia.

 Tolstoy then uses the Battle of Ostrovno and the Battle of Shevardino Redoubt in his novel, before the occupation of Moscow and the subsequent fire.
 The novel continues with the Battle of Tarutino, the Battle of Maloyaroslavets, the Battle of Vyazma, and the Battle of Krasnoi.
 The final battle cited is the Battle of Berezina, after which the characters move on with rebuilding Moscow and their lives.